 Why should KRIs be linked to KPIs?

 Identifying key risk indicators requires an understanding of the organization's goals or, in cybersecurity, key information security priorities.
 Linking KRIs to KPIs enables managers to manage performance and know in advance the direction of risk.
-This linking enables managers to understand risk behavior and its impact on business performance.
+This linking enables managers to understand risk behavior and its impact on business performance using risk framework and proper security controls.

 What are example Impact to KPI to KRI mappings?